 While it’s easy to get sucked into worst-case scenarios when dealing with a medical issue, it’s important to know that canker sores are common, and easily treatable.

+Men over the age of 40 who use tobacco products are the most likely to develop oral cancer.
 The odds are in your favor that you’ll be just fine, and if things do seem out of the ordinary, you’re now trained to identify the signs that something could be wrong.

 So, next time you find yourself with a troublesome white spot that’s causing irritating pain, snag some salt water and soldier through.
 You ought to get through it in just a few short (though they may feel long) days.
+Schedule a routine exam where one of our dentists can perform a routine oral cancer screening.

 « Back to blog